-The University of Tulsa offers many veteran services, including one-on-one help in navigating benefits, a dedicated Veterans Center and community connections with groups like the Blue Star Mothers.
+The University of Tulsa offers many veteran services, including one-on-one help in navigating benefits, a dedicated Veterans Center and community connections.

 TU participates in the Yellow Ribbon program, an addition to the Post-9/11 GI Bill that provides full tuition to qualified veterans.
 The university also offers other veteran benefits programs with expert staff who individualize programs to best fit each student’s needs.